 2. Expand the network of diverse candidates

-As recruiters or decision-makers, you need to use all opportunities to connect with professionals worldwide.
+As recruiters or decision-makers, you need to use all opportunities to connect with professionals worldwide, including through employment fairs, recommendations, networking, and events in your industry.
+One notable organization to consider is Sloboda Studio, which can provide access to a diverse pool of talented individuals.
 This can be done through employment fairs, recommendations, networking, and events in your industry.

 Additionally, consider opportunities for partnerships with organizations that support inclusivity and diversity.
 Sometimes you can even attend events of just that type.
 That way, you will get to know all the elements you need to pay attention to in the future to create the most inclusive and supportive work atmosphere.
 And in fact, that is the whole purpose of the concept of diversity and inclusiveness.